yairm210/Unciv/docs/Modders/uniques.md

 # Uniques
+An overview of uniques can be found [here](../Developers/Uniques.md)

 Simple unique parameters are explained by mouseover.
 Complex parameters are explained in [Unique parameter types](../Unique-parameters)

 ## Triggerable uniques
 !!! note ""